![]() |

-My first choice for a project like this would be to rip out the existing row to the beginning of the row, cut the yarn, and reattach it without the mill-tied knot in it at the start of the row.
+My first choice for a project like this would be to rip out the existing row to the start of it, cut the yarn, and reattach it without the mill-tied knot in it. that way the new knot is at the edge.A possible alternative to ripping out the partial row is to cut the knot out of the yarn, then re-knot it a bit loosely, leaving yarn ends about 5 inches long each.

 I've had good luck separating the plies of the yarn and weaving in each ply separately using a sharp needle so that one ply is threaded through the center core of nearby strands.
 I'd thread a different ply through different nearby strands, so that a thickened area is not created.